Church of St John the Baptist, North Luffenham: History

 The chancel was built in the early 14th century and has a double sedilia, which contains a plaque commemorating Archdeacon Robert Johnson, who founded Oakham and Uppingham Schools.
 Johnson was Rector of North Luffenham for 51 years, from 1574 until his death.

 The font dates to the 14th century and is octagonal.

 The former Lord of the Manor of North Luffenham, John Digby, gifted a brass chandelier to the church which can still be seen.

 A wall memorial to Susanna Noel was damaged during the 1643 sack of North Luffenham by Parliamentary troops under Lord Grey.

 The churchyard contains 31 graves maintained by the Commonwealth War Graves Commission.
-These include 11 Canadian servicemen who died while RAF North Luffenham was a RCAF base in the 1950s.
+These include two servicemen from World War I, 18 air force casualties from World War II as well as 11 Canadian servicemen who died while RAF North Luffenham was a RCAF base after World War II.

 The remains of Luffenham House stands to the east of the church.